dinde451/jarr.d1/Jarulfs_Guide.md

   - Rings and amulets are always magical.

-  - Staves are always magical if they have no spell, see chapter 3.8.3 under *Staff* for more information.
+  - Staves are always magical if they have no spell, see CHAPTER_LINK_item-properties under *Staff* for more information.

   - On the ground only refers to equipable items found, often in